Decompositions into a direct sum of projective and stable submodules: The Auslander-Bridger Transpose and Decompositions of Modules

 If $R$ is a left semihereditary ring, then every finitely presented left $R$-module has projective dimension $\leq 1$.
-Hence, for every finitely presented (right) $R$-module $M$, the finitely presented left $R$-module $\Transpose(M)$ satisfies $\pd(\Transpose(M))\leq 1$. {It follows that we have the following corollary of Theorem~\ref{theorem 3.6}:
+Hence, for every finitely presented (right) $R$-module $M$, the finitely presented left $R$-module $\Transpose(M)$ satisfies $\pd(\Transpose(M))\leq 1$.
+Lemma~\ref{theorem 3.6} implies